 This creates a white glowing outline that looks really beautiful!

-In my case, the black background is two connected sheets of A4 paper.
-I could glue them to a cardboard to make them stand on their own, but actually, I just attached them to my diffusor with tape.
+I used the two connected sheets of A4 paper as a black background.
+I could have glued them to cardboard to make them stand on their own.
+But I only attached them to my diffusor with tape.

 5. Use Two Light Sources to Add Depth